 Endometriosis Treatment in Naperville, Illinois

 Endometriosis affects one in 10 women in the United States, according to the Endometriosis Foundation of America.
-At The Wright Center for Women’s Health, we are Naperville’s expert in alleviating pain and improving quality of life in women with endometriosis associated pain.
-We are experienced in diagnosing and treating endometriosis and offer effective treatments and testing methods, including pelvic laparoscopies, transvaginal ultrasounds, and pelvic exams.
-Our surgical approach of radical resection has helped women in the Chicagoland area live their life free of pain and discomfort caused by endometriosis.
+Dr. Kimberly Wright is a board-certified gynecologist in Naperville, IL.
+Dr. Wright is experienced in diagnosing and treating endometriosis and offers effective treatments options including pelvic laparoscopies, transvaginal ultrasounds, and pelvic exams.
+Dr. Wright’s surgical approach of radical resection has helped women in the Chicagoland area live their life free of pain and discomfort caused by endometriosis.
 Please call our gynecology office in Naperville, IL to schedule your endometriosis diagnosis and treatment.

 What is Endometriosis?

 Typically the inner lining of the uterus is shed with each menstrual cycle.
 Endometriosis is a condition that occurs in women when the inner uterus lining starts to grow outside of the uterus, behind the uterus, on the bowels, or on the bladder.
 This results in the appearance of endometrial tissue outside of the uterus, which causes pelvic pain.
 Endometriosis is most commonly diagnosed among women in their 30s and 40s, but the onset of the condition typically starts during reproductive years.

 Dr. Wright or one of her trusted practitioners can help diagnose your symptoms as endometriosis and determine the best treatment for you.

 There are multiple theories over the root causes of endometriosis.